 - A well-known story about Joan of Arc involves the Dauphin attempting to pull the intentional version of this when he meets Joan, having one of the nobles present himself as Dauphin instead, and Joan seeing through the deception.

-- During the siege of Malaga in 1487, an old Moor named Ibrahim al-Garbi went to the Christian camp and asked to be brough before King Ferdinand II, claiming that he was defecting and wanted to share information on the defenses of the city.
+- During the siege of Malaga in 1487, an old Moor named Ibrahim al-Garbi went to the Christian camp and asked to be brought before King Ferdinand II, claiming that he was defecting and wanted to share information on the defenses of the city.
 Since Ferdinand was asleep, he was brought to a different tent to wait for an audience, where he found Queen Isabella's handmaiden Beatriz de Bobadilla, playing chess with a distant relative of the monarchs, Alvaro of Portugal.
-Mistaking the couple for the royals, al-Garbi produced a knife from his robes that the guards had missed and stabbed Portugal and Bobadilla, before he was killed by guards alerted by Bobadilla's screams (Portugal was wounded on the head and Bobadilla was stabbed in the chest, but her thick dressing saved her from injury). al-Garbi's body was later butchered and thrown back into the city with a catapult.
+Mistaking the couple for the royals, al-Garbi produced a knife from his robes that the guards had missed and stabbed Alvaro and Bobadilla, before he was killed by guards alerted by Bobadilla's screams (Alvaro was wounded on the head and Bobadilla was stabbed in the chest, but her thick clothing saved her from injury).
+Al-Garbi's body was later butchered and thrown back into the city with a catapult.